-Alice Walker was born on the 9th of February 1944 in Eatonton, Georgia.
+Alice Walker was born in Eatonton, Georgia.
 She is known as a novelist, poet and active feminist.
 Walker is one of the most respected and famous African-American writers, but her beginnings were quite difficult, as she grew up very poor.

 In 1967 she married Melvyn Leventhal, with whom she has a daughter named Rebecca.
 The couple divorced in 1976.